Mholscher/debtors/doc/source/Createdebt.rst

     :a description of the measure: Supplied by data entry, but optional.
     :a unit price: Needs to be supplied by data entry.

+To reach the creation of a new bill, go to <host>/bill/new.

+As long as the bill is not notified to the client, (status "New") you can change it by accessing <host>/bill/<bill_id>.
+This will be possible for a very short time.
+After that the way to change a bill is supplying a new bill that will replace the old one.

 Debt inquiries
 --------------

 We can request information about the debt.
 The following inquiries are possible

-    :client debt: All outstanding (unpaid) bills are listed
+    :client debt: All outstanding (unpaid) bills are listed.
+Go to <host>/debt/<client_id>
-    :bill inquiry: A specific bill is shown with all lines included
+    :bill inquiry: A specific bill is shown with all lines included.Go to <host>/bill/<bill_id>/details
     :client history: All bills and payments are listed